GUIDE 2025

 6. Filtering and Searching

 It might be difficult to find a certain document in a vast database.
 Clicking or scrolling through different folders does not make the most of your or your employee’s time.
 Your system should have filtering and search capabilities.
 With just a few character inputs, you should be able to discover or filter down your document.
 You shouldn’t even have to use the search function.
-It should be indexed for you already.
+It should already be indexed for you.

 7. Tagging

-You should be able to quickly tag or label your documents in order to organize, search, and categorize them.
+You should be able to quickly tag or label your documents to organize, search, and categorize them.
 Organizing your documents using terms like permits, operations, finances, invoicing, and construction will make your life easier in the future.

 8. Grouping